cabforum/smime/SBR.md

 Additional specifications for naming are provided in [Section 3.1](#31-naming).

 b. __Certificate Field:__ `subject:organizationName` (OID 2.5.4.10)
-   __Contents:__ If present, the `subject:organizationName` field SHALL contain the Subject's full legal organization name and/or an assumed name as verified under [Section 3.2.3](#323-authentication-of-organization-identity).
-If both are included, the assumed name SHALL appear first, followed by the full legal organization name in parentheses.
+   __Contents:__ If present, the `subject:organizationName` field SHALL contain the Subject's full legal organization name and/or an Assumed Name as verified under [Section 3.2.3](#323-authentication-of-organization-identity).
+If both are included, the Assumed Name SHALL appear first, followed by the full legal organization name in parentheses.
 The CA MAY include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations; e.g., if the official record shows "Company Name Incorporated", the CA MAY use "Company Name Inc." or "Company Name".

 c. __Certificate Field:__ `subject:organizationalUnitName` (OID: 2.5.4.11)
    __Contents:__ If present, the CA SHALL confirm that the `subject:organizationalUnitName` is the full legal organization name of an Affiliate of the `subject:organizationName` in the Certificate and has been verified in accordance with the requirements of [Section 3.2.3](#323-authentication-of-organization-identity).
 The CA MAY include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations.